• Skip to primary navigation

 The most important thing it will do is guide you in creating your social media strategy and understand the elements that influence that strategy to materialize and change over time.

 Funny thing about time… it’s a great ingredient for research.
-A study done by the Pew Research Center on social media usage between 2005 and 2015 shows that the percentage of people in the US using one or more social networks has increased from 7% to a staggering 65%.
-Still don’t believe you should focus on social media?
-Just take a look at this Compilation of the latest social media statistics of consumer adoption and usage from Smart Insights.
+A study done by the Pew Research Center on social media usage shows that the percentage of people in the US using one or more social networks has increased over the years from 7% to a staggering 65%.

 So why is social media so important?
 Because people spend a lot of time on these networks, and that makes them the perfect medium for referrals and driving traffic to your website pages.